alibaba/GCanvas/GCanvas/docs/Guide_Setup_Weex.md

 ### Steps
 The steps are as follows:
 1. Create an Android project.
 There is nothing to be specified, according to your habits to.
-2. **At this moment, our publication is being reviewed by Maven.
-Once published, source dependency will be changed to AAR dependency. **
-   Download source code, update build.gradle by adding the following dependencies:
+2. Update build.gradle by adding the following dependencies:
 ```groovy
     compile "com.taobao.gcanvas:corelib:1.0.4"
     compile "com.taobao.gcanvas.adapters:img:1.0.0"
     compile "com.taobao.gcanvas.bridges:spec:1.0.1"
     compile "com.taobao.gcanvas.bridges:weex:1.0.2"
 ```
 If you use Fresco as your image loader, add Fresco adapter dependency:
 ```groovy
 compile "com.taobao.gcanvas.adapters:img_fresco:1.0.1"